 “I think that will be fine,” I say.
 We watched as she practically skipped away.

-While we waited for the main course we enjoyed our salad.
-I don’t get much mom and son time anymore so I was thoroughly enjoying the company.
-When Tayna came back to our table, she brandished an ice bucket with a bottle of wine chilling inside.
+While we waited for the main course to arrive we dug into our salads.
+When Tanya came back to our table, she brandished an ice bucket with a bottle of wine chilling inside.

 “I’ll just leave this here and when your meal comes, I’ll pour you a glass.”
 Again, she beams at me before moving on to another table.